 - Pack light!
 This avoids your dependence on large-sized coin lockers, which are very limited in number despite the demand from less prepared tourists.
 Travel with a carry-on if possible.

-- Best luggage bags we recommend for Japan travel
+- Best Travel Bags for Japan

 - Additional Packing Tips for Japan Travel

-- Japanese’s Secret to Traveling Luggage Free
+- Japanese Secret to Traveling Luggage Free

 - Bottom Line

+The worst type of travel bag to use in Japan are those large-sized 4-wheeled spinner suitcases.
+They are very bulky, wide, and tough to carry when taking the stairs and escalators at train stations.
 Japanese train stations surprised us a lot during our early days of living and traveling in Japan.
-Many train and subway stations are packed with people and large baggage is quite difficult to navigate with.
+Many train and subway stations are packed with people, and large baggage is quite challenging to navigate with.

 Here are the best luggage bags we recommend for your trip to Japan: